ltratt/pizauth/README.md

 By default, `pizauth show` displays authorisation URLs.
 If you prefer to be notified asynchronously, pizauth can run arbitrary commands to alert you that you need to authorise a new token.
-You will first probably want to use `show -u` to suppress display of autherisation URLs:
+You will first probably want to use `show -u` to suppress display of authorisation URLs:

 ```
 $ pizauth show -u officesmtp